dsccommunity/SharePointDsc/README.md

 ## Examples

-Review the "examples" directory in the xSharePoint resource for some general examples of how the overall module can be used.
+Review the "examples" directory in the SharePointDSC resource for some general examples of how the overall module can be used.
 Additional detailed documentation is included on the wiki on GitHub.

 ## Version History

 ### 1.0

+ * Renamed module from xSharePoint to SharePointDSC
  * Fixed bug in managed account schedule get method
  * Fixed incorrect output of server name in xSPOutgoingEmailSettings
  * Added ensure properties to multiple resources to standardise schemas